Learning My Father’s Language

 Being human, the Irish revivalists made their own blunders along the way.
 There’s the story of James Joyce, who took a class on the Irish language and Irish mythology and became disgusted at the teacher’s strenuous denunciations of the English language and how he exaggerated the glories of Táin Bó Cúailnge.
 Joyce retreated to studying Norse mythology instead.
 The teacher of that Irish class was Patrick Pearse.

-But even if the revival failed to make Irish the majority language of Ireland again Irish is now a language that can be used to write news stories and academic articles, and deployed in schoolyard taunts.
-In the 20th century, the Irish language grew the ability even to critique its own as- signed role as the treasure house of some true, and truly set apart, Gaelic pastoral ideal.
-Although I’m not yet sure about the accuracy, I laughed my ass off when Alan Titley translated some earthy Irish cursing as “Holy fuckaroni” in his English version of Cré na Cille.
+But even if the revival failed to make Irish the majority language of Ireland again, Irish is now a language that can be used to write news stories and academic articles, and deployed in schoolyard taunts.
+In the 20th century, the Irish language grew the ability even to critique its own assigned role as the treasure house of some true, and truly set apart, Gaelic pastoral ideal.
+Although I’m not yet sure about the accuracy, I laughed my ass off when Alan Titley translated some earthy Irish cursing as “holy fuckaroni” in his English version of Cré na Cille.
 Maybe some things are best to leave in Irish.

 But not all.
 When my wife and I came to visit your home for the first time, we traveled all around Ireland.
 And the strangeness of Irish place-names impressed themselves on my wife.
 Why did so many place names have these ungainly English syllables: clon, beg, bally, kil, and carrick?
 You know they are Irish, do you ever think about them?
 Suddenly the whole country comes alive.
 English sometimes collapses them.
 The cill in Kildare is a church, the “church of the oak.”
-But the “cuill” in Kilcogy is from a forest.
+But the cuill in Kilcogy is from a forest.
 Clon is a meadow, and so Clonmel becomes a “meadow of honey.”
 Tandragee in Northern Ireland is from the Irish Tóin re Gaoith, or “backside of the wind.”
 When you get behind Feltrim in Dublin, you discover the “ridge of the wolves.”

 I recently read an Irish commentator saying that every bit of money spent on the Irish language was wasted.
 Maybe it’s sad that languages are in Darwinian competition with one another, he sighs, but some die.
-Irish speaking people died too quickly.
+Irish-speaking people died too quickly.
 Their literary rates failed to keep up.
 We entered into a commercial age, and Irish was not commercial.
 Irish people are happy to speak English.
 In fact, they speak it better than the English.
 So, let it go.

 But the evolutionary game doesn’t always end so cleanly.
-Some creatures decline in one environment but they don’t die.
+Some creatures decline in one environment, but they don’t die.
 They adapt.
 And I think I caught the barest glimpse of how Irish has adapted itself and can survive lean times in the current environment.

 Something like a quarter of a century passed between the time you gave me a hurl and the time I entered a hurling pitch.
 I experienced another 20-odd-year gap closing earlier this year.
 I attended a weekend immersion Irish language course in rural New York, run by Daltai na Gaeilge.
 When I arrived, the organizers asked if I had ever been to one of their events before.